 You may have noticed that I’ve not assigned “ownership” by titles, departments or functional areas to any stages or phases of the process.
 That’s by design.
 It’s always our hope that the company will use the whale hunting implementation as an opportunity to open the silo doors and encourage cross-functional teamwork towards the common goal of feeding the village.
 The process of putting this system into place often moves them in the direction of a faster-growth culture.

-You should see as well that this model lends itself to account-based marketing, sales, and everything, and has plenty of room for robust sales enablement activity.
+You should see as well that this model lends itself to account-based marketing and sales and has plenty of room for robust sales enablement activity.
 Technology tools fit in wherever they belong as each company decides.
 My personal technology bias about large account selling is that bigger deals and bigger customers require better tools with more scope and greater ease of use.
 When companies move up in the food chain, their technology needs change.
 I’ll address these issues in later posts.

 Of course, none of this means anything to you unless it can bring value to your company.
 Otherwise it’s just noise.